gyulab/gyulab.github.io/about/index.md

 ## Objectives
 * I am deeply interested in Circuit Design, especially in Imager Sensors, RF electronics and Analog to Digital Converter.
 * Signal Processing and Communication Systems are also my research interest.
-* My goal is to enhance productivity and creativity in the circuit designing process.
+* My goal is to enhance productivity and creativity in the circuit designing process by leveraging Machine Learning and Artificial Intelligence.